- Search The Registry

 It started with a question.
 A question asked by a sixteen-year-old free black named Hezekiel Grice.
 Grice, troubled by "the hopelessness of contending against oppression in the United States," wondered if Blacks should be encouraged to emigrate, en mass, to Canada.
 Such a question, he thought, should be carefully considered, so he proposed that a convention be held where the matter could be discussed.
 He wrote to several black leaders, who approved of the proposal, and on this date in 1830, the ten-day National Negro Convention began.

 Forty Blacks from nine states attended the meeting, including Bishop Richard Allen.
 From the meeting emerged a new organization, the "American Society of Free People of Color for improving their condition in the United States; for purchasing lands; and for the establishment of a settlement in the Province of Canada," of which Allen was named president.
-As can be taken from the society's descriptive title, the answer to Grice's original question was not clear-cut.
-Yes, moving to Canada was encouraged, especially for Blacks with children, but society also acknowledged the need to improve the lives of those who remained in America.
+As can be taken from the society's descriptive title, the answer to Grice's original question was unclear.
+Yes, moving to Canada was encouraged, especially for blacks with children, but society also acknowledged the need to improve the lives of those who remained in America.

 This first meeting of the National Negro Convention would initiate a trend that would continue for the next three decades.
 The formation of another organization had been recommended, called the "American Society of Free Persons of Labor."
 This group would branch out to several states and hold their conventions.
 These, in turn, would lead to the formation of other organizations.
-The number of conventions held at local, state, and national levels, blossomed to such a level that, in 1859, one paper would report that "colored conventions are almost as frequent as church meetings."
+The number of local, state, and national conventions blossomed to such a level that, in 1859, one paper would report that "colored conventions are almost as frequent as church meetings."